-COM100 3 credits 3 periods Introduction to Human SUN # CIS1100\ Communication
+COM100 Introduction to Human

+COM1100\ Communication

-Theory and practice of communication skills in public, small group, and interpersonal settings.
-Includes study of the speech communication process.
+Introduces the theory and practice of human communication.
+Surveys communication topics related to interpersonal, small group, and public communication.
 Prerequisites: None.

-COM110 3 credits 3 periods SUN# COM1110\ Interpersonal Communication
+COM110 Interpersonal Communication

+SUN# COM1110\

-Theory and practice of communication skills which affect day-today interactions with other persons.
+Theory and practice of communication skills which affect dayto-day interactions with other persons.
 Topics may include using verbal and nonverbal symbols, interactive listening, resolving interpersonal conflict, developing and maintaining personal and professional relationships.
 Prerequisites: None.

-Introduction to Communication Inquiry
+COM207 3 credits 3 periods Introduction to Communication Inquiry

 Recommended for the communication major.
 Overview of theory and methodological practice in communication with particular attention to scholarly writing skills.
 Emphasis on development of critical thinking skills through active participation in the research process.
-Prerequisites: ENG101 or ENG107 or equivalent, and COM100 or equivalent or permission of Instructor.
+Prerequisites: A grade of C or better in ENG101 or ENG107 or equivalent, and COM100 or equivalent or permission of Instructor.